Should you discuss your salary requirements, or disclose your salary history in your cover letter or resume? The answer to that isn’t always clear.

 Do Research Before Starting Your Salary Requirements

 Don’t risk under- or over-selling your salary requirements.
 Your current salary is just one factor to consider.
 Do some research to determine the going rates for people in your profession, at your level of expertise and in your area.
 This way, your request will be in line with market demands.
+Doing salary research is especially important if you plan to change careers or return to the workforce after being a stay-at-home parent.

 When you failing to research in advance, you could risk undercutting your ability to negotiate the best possible salary for yourself.
 If you set the mark too high, you are unlikely to even make it to the interview phase.